-My name is Chelsea Zimmerman, I love Jesus and college football.
-I am the editor-in-chief of CatholicLane.com.
+My name is Chelsea Zimmerman; I am the editor-in-chief of CatholicLane.com.
 I am also a managing editor for Ignitum Today and Catholic Stand.
 I often write about life issues and Catholic spirituality.

 Born and raised Catholic, I am constantly striving to deepen my faith and strengthen my relationship with Christ and the Church.
 I have a strong devotion to the Immaculate Heart of Mary and the rosary, enjoy spiritual reading, spending time in front of the Blessed Sacrament, frequent confession and going to daily Mass.